 The Boleskine estate has a long and colourful history.
 It began as a church parish around the 13th century, when the Church of Rome began expanding into the Scottish Highlands.
 The land was governed by a succession of Ministers well into the 17th century.

-value of the day.
+value of the day from Mary Rose Hill Burton.
 Crowley would place a great deal of importance on the house, as it held what he considered to be the perfect conditions for a spiritual retreat, offering the quiet seclusion amongst the bucolic landscape of Loch Ness.

 It was here that Crowley is known for conducting an extensive practice known as the “magic of Abramelin.”
 Contrary to popular opinion believing it was a black magic ceremony, this austere rite which originated out of a mid-fifteenth-century manuscript of Jewish provenance outlined a rigorous set of practices involving devotion and prayer as a method to speak directly with God.
 Increasing financial problems forced Crowley to sell Boleskine by 1918.

 Boleskine was then registered in the ownership of Dorothy C. Priestly (née Brook), and plans were introduced in 1926 to make significant alterations and extensions to Boleskine House.
 However these plans never came to fruition.

 Boleskine House passed through a series of owners after Priestly, being purchased by Foyers Hotels, Ltd. in 1944, then to David Shirley Crighton Simpson in 1946 who, a year later, sold the property to John Robert Ranken Fullerton of Noblethorpe, Barnsley, Yorkshire.